-Note that the first command line argument is always the filename, and that sys.argv is always a list of strings, even if a number is provided on the command line.
+Note that the first command line argument is always the filename, so that is always the first element of the sys.argv list.
+This is why we have the if statement execute if the length of the list is 3 even though we want it to execute when there are 2 command line arguments.
+Also, sys.argv is always a list of strings.
+If a number is provided on the command line, it is converted to a string when it is stored insys.argv.
 In IPython, command line arguments are specified after the %run command.